The world’s most famous carbon dioxide absorber

 launch

-Within one minute of lift off, the rocket was travelling at the speed of sound.
+Within one minute of lift-off, the rocket was travelling at the speed of sound.
 The rocket was built of various sections and as it went up into space, to avoid carrying unnecessary weight, it was designed to discard sections of itself that were no longer of any use (e.g. parts containing empty fuel tanks).
 Below is an image of a rocket throwing away a part of itself as it made its way to outer space.
 These massive pieces fell into the sea ( hopefully not hitting any fishermen below !).

 separation_apollo_6_nasa